91Â鶹ÌìÃÀÖ±²¥

 • Allergic to the contrast dye used during MRI imaging

-• Not generally healthy enough to go through the treatment and lie still in the same position for about three hours
+• Not healthy enough to go through the treatment and lie still in the same position for about three hours

 • Certain heart conditions